davidneedsmorecoffee/pandas-challenge/README.md

-# Analysis of test results using Pandas
+# Analysis of student testing results using Pandas

 Pandas script was written to analyze two sample sets of data (schoos_complete.csv, students_complete.csv).
 The data set contains student's math and reading scores, as well as various information on the schools they attend.